 In January 2020 he toured British Columbia performing 15 harpsichord recitals, driving throughout the province braving snowstorms and the Coquihalla Highway.

 Since 2020 he has been the artistic director of the Salt Spring Baroque Music Society.

-Carolyn Hatch is a violin teacher and fiddler, living and teaching on Salt Spring Island in British Columbia, Canada.
+Carolyn Hatch is a violin teacher and fiddler, living and teaching on Salt Spring Island in British Columbia.
 She studied violin and violin pedagogy with Shinichi Suzuki in Japan and with Paul Rolland from the University of Illinois where she graduated with a Masters Degree in violin performance.
-Although classically trained she began adding fiddle tunes to her teaching while teaching in Calgary, Alberta and founded the now famous Calgary Fiddlers.
-She has played in many classical organizations and became a well-versed fiddler and loves to play and teach many styles of fiddling from all over the world.
-She has been teaching full time for over 43 years (and still enjoys it!).
+Although classically trained she began adding fiddle tunes to her teaching while in Calgary, Alberta and founded the now famous Calgary Fiddlers.
+She has been teaching full time for over 43 years.
+For the past 10 years, Carolyn has become interested in playing and teaching Baroque music.
+She regularly teaches baroque music to her students and performs it with them.
+She loves playing baroque music on Salt Spring Island, has played in local Baroque music ensembles, and has attended workshops on Baroque performance practice.
 In 2020, Carolyn founded BESSI, the Baroque Ensemble of Salt Spring Island.